-Image captured by the MODIS instrument, on board the Aqua satellite, on 23 August 2015.
+Image captured by the MODIS instrument, on board NASA's Terra satellite, on 23 August 2015.

 Image of fires and smoke in Washington State and the neighboring states of Idaho, Montana and Oregon.
 This image was captured by the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument on board the Terra satellite on 23 August 2015.
 The group of fires in the north-central portion of Washington State,the Okanogan Complex, is the largest in Washington State's history and has burned almost 400 square miles.
 Fires are also burning in other parts of Washington State as well as neighboring states mostly due to lightning strikes and exacerbated by hot, dry weather and drought conditions.

 Visit Worldview to visualize near real-time (NRT) data from Earth Observing System Data and Information System (EOSDIS).

 Sources: Washington Fire is now the Largest in State's History.
 Newsweek.
 Okanogan Complex.
 InciWeb.